julia-dizhak/game-of-life/README.md

 _In my implementation cell = 0 means death, cell = 1 means life_

 The rules are:
-* the cell = 0 becomes 1 (a live) when it has 3 life neighbours, otherwise it stays 0
+* the cell = false becomes true (alive) when it has 3 life neighbours, otherwise it stays false
-* the cell = 1 dies when it has less than 2 lives (underpopulation) and greater than 3 lives (overpopulation), otherwise it stays 1
+* the cell = true dies (false) when it has less than 2 lives (underpopulation) and greater than 3 lives (overpopulation), otherwise it stays true

 So reproduction happens with exactly 3 neighbors, death happens with < 2, > 3 neighbours